Vision and Goals

-The Fusion Lab, launched in January 2014, is a space run by AE (pun intended) as a Makerspace for all students to work on class projects and fun builds.
-The lab also hosts AE related student organizations such as the Model Rocketry Club and Capitol Balloon Experiment Crew (CBEC).
-These clubs host meetings, pizza parties and other club related activities.
-The lab also embodies the AE Department's philosophy of having projects be student run and student led.
+The Fusion Lab, launched in January 2014, is a space run by AE (pun intended) as a makerspace for all students to work on class projects and fun builds.
+The lab also hosts AE related student organizations, including the Model Rocketry Club and Capitol Balloon Experiment Crew (CBEC).
+These clubs host meetings, pizza parties, and other club related activities.
+The lab embodies the AE Department's philosophy of having projects be student run and student led.

-There are 2 major objectives for the Fusion Lab.
+There are two major objectives for the Fusion Lab.
 The first is to encourage students to work across disciplines.
 The second is to show the rest of the campus how cool AE is.
-While the main focus of the room is AE's "go higher" mandate, students from majors such as CIS, EE, CS, and Business have found a home in the Fusion Lab.
-These students are participating in activities such as learning how to use a 3-D printer, fly drones, work with a Raspberry Pi, and develop balloon and satellite payloads.
-Students are also encouraged to start a new activity.
-Quite simply, we want to create an open and welcoming atmosphere that allows for multidisciplinary 'fusion' projects.
-If a student needs a senior project, they can stop by the Fusion Lab, we will probably have a project for them.
+While the main focus of the space is AE's "go higher" mandate, students from majors such as cyber and information security, electrical engineering, computational systems, and business have found a home in the Fusion Lab.
+These students participate in activities such as learning how to use a 3-D printer, fly drones, work with a Raspberry Pi, and develop balloon and satellite payloads.
+Can't find an activity that interests you?
+Then start a new one.
+Quite simply, the Fusion Lab seeks to create an open and welcoming atmosphere that allows for multidisciplinary 'fusion' projects.
+If students need a senior project, they can stop by the Fusion Lab; there will probably be a project for them.

 Message from Fusion Lab Manager

-A good lab produces results -- an excellent lab produces new researchers.
-Our Fusion Lab brings together students with different majors, working on student-created, student-led projects.
-Most labs tout their state of the art equipment, such as our multiple 3-D printers, our 1.4-watt laser, our computers pre-loaded with modeling software.
-Our students are the real key to success, and our best strategy is to keep the door open and get out of their way.
-It's an open lab, a home for projects, a den for clubs, and a maker space.
+A good lab produces results.
+An excellent lab produces new researchers.
+Our Fusion Lab brings together students from different majors, working on student-created, student-led projects.
+Most labs tout their state-of-the-art equipment, which for us would include our multiple 3-D printers, 1.4-watt laser, and computers pre-loaded with modeling software.
+We choose to lift our students, the real key to success.
+Our best strategy is to keep the door open and get out of their way.
+It's an open lab, a home for projects, a den for clubs, and a makerspace.

 I manage the lab for the astronautical engineering (AE) department because the goal of AE is to go higher, to advance the frontier.
 The best way to do this is bring in talented students from all backgrounds and give them what they need, advise them when they ask, and step back so they can shine.
-This web page will tell you about recent success.
-If you want to know the most current, coolest work in the Fusion Lab, ask a student-- they're the ones creating it.
+This web page will tell you about recent successes.
+If you want to know the most current, coolest work in the Fusion Lab, ask our students-- they're the ones creating it.

 Dr. Alex "Sandy" Antunes, Fusion Lab Manager